xilin/mac-setup/Python/README.md

 When finished, you should get a summary in the terminal.
 Running `$ which python` should output `/usr/local/bin/python`.

+> Note: You may need to restart your shell in order to see the correct python.

 It also installed [Pip](https://pypi.python.org/pypi/pip) (and its dependency [Setuptools](https://pypi.python.org/pypi/setuptools)), which is the package manager for Python.
 Let's upgrade them both:

     $ pip install --upgrade setuptools